13 Night/14 days Exclusive Annapurna Base Camp Trekking Package Offers

 The Annapurna Base Camp/Sanctuary trek is one of the most popular trekking destinations in Nepal.
 It lies towards the north of central Nepal.
 It is a combination of easy walking and majestic scenery and the area is easily accessible.
 Starting from Pokhara, the main city in central Nepal, you can stroll along the banks of Fewa Lake, stay in one of the towns comfortable and quaint hotels, and enjoy tasting food from all over the world in its many restaurants and bars.
 Pokhara also offers spectacular panoramic views of the Annapurnas, Macchapuchhare (also known as Fish Tail), and Mt.
 Manaslu.
 About two-thirds of trekkers in Nepal visit the Annapurna region.
 It is also home to two of the worlds highest mountains, both above 8,000 meters.
 Annapurna I ( 8091m) and Dhaulagiri (8172m) can both be seen from Poon Hill, one of the best viewpoints in this region.

 The Annapurna Sanctuary trek is inside the Annapurna Conservation Area Project.
 This project focuses on training lodge owners, emphasizing topics like sanitation, avoidance of deforestation and cultural pride.
-During the trek, you will have access to clean and comfortable lodges with a delicious variety of food.
-Upon arrival to the lodge, you will meet fellow travelers from all over the world.
-If you are lucky, some of the guides and porters may treat you to an impromptu time of singing and dancing to the beats of the Madal drum.
+During the trek, you will have access to clean your little clothes and comfortable lodges to sleep with a delicious variety of food.
+Upon arrival at the lodge, you will meet fellow travelers from all over the world.
+Amazing!! share your daily experience stay comfortably at the clean lodge.
+Its cool! some of the guides and porters may treat you to an impromptu time of singing and dancing to the beats of the Madal drum.

 Day 01 : Arrivals and transfer to Hotel.